History of France

 French explorers and soldiers won a vast colonial empire in Africa and

-its army, and formed a military alliance with Russia in 1894 and the
+strengthened its army, and formed a military alliance with Russia in

-Entente Cordiale (cordial understanding) with Great Britain in 1904.
+1894 and the Entente Cordiale (cordial understanding) with Great

-but few were deeply committed to it.
-An incident known as the Dreyfus
+Republic, but few were deeply committed to it.
+An incident known as

 These people believed that the French army had acted arbitrarily in

-Dreyfus a symbol of civil liberties and republican virtues and worked to
+made Dreyfus a symbol of civil liberties and republican virtues and

-get him a new trial.
-Opponents of republican government and army
+worked to get him a new trial.
+Opponents of republican government and

-supporters came together and denounced Dreyfus and his supporters as
+army supporters came together and denounced Dreyfus and his supporters

 support for the republic.
 In 1906, France's highest court reviewed the